jdeath/enphase_local/README.md

 # Target Audiance
 This integration is for those with Enphase Envoy Firmware 7.3+ who is setup in “load only” or "total-consumption" mode.
 This means your envoy does not natively return the total imported/exported energy.
 It returns the power, but does not integrate it.
 One option is to use a Reiman Sum Integral to integrate the power.
 Instead, this integration gets the energy information from enphase cloud.
 Not sure how the cloud knows, but the local envoy does not.
 I find it to be reasonably accurate (I can read my actual production and net energy meter with a SDR).

 Currently, this works for “load only” or "total-consumption" .
-Perhaps I will add ability for other setups
+Perhaps I will add ability for other setups.
+Other setups will not need the cloud aspect, since the envoy reports this locally.
+However, the data is formatted differently so will require some if statements and testers.

 Despite the name, this integration gets both local and cloud data.
 It started out at getting local data, but not all the required data was local.